viters/docs/cookbook/add-a-recipe.md

 5. Create your recipe as desired.
 6. Open a PR on the Directus [docs repo](https://github.com/directus/docs/) and reference your issue.
 7. When your PR is ready, switch from **Draft** to **Open** to signal it is ready for review.
-A Directus Core team member will look over your work, any necessary edit requests.
+A Directus Core team member will look over your work and ask for any necessary edit requests.
 8. Make final edits as requested.
 9. Run `pnpm run spellcheck` in your terminal and fix spelling issues or add unrecognized words to `/dictionary.txt`.
 10. Tag a Directus Core team member for final review when you're ready.